KarrLab/obj_tables/docs/migration.rst

     **A** because the existing *Models*\ s that get accessed by the transformation above will succeed because it uses the schema defined by the top commit.

-.. todo: use labeled nodes in figure schema_changes_topological_sort

 Using migration
 ----------------------------------------------